luiswirth/bsc-thesis/src/matter/fem.typ

 Now we need to implement the element matrix provider to the mass bilinear form.
-Here is where the geometry of the domain comes in, through the inner product, which depends on the Riemannian metric.
+Here is where the geometry of the domain comes in, through the inner product, which depends on the Riemannian metric @frankel:diffgeo.

-One could also understand the mass bilinear form as a weak Hodge star operator.
+One could also understand the mass bilinear form as a weak Hodge star operator @douglas:feec-book.
 $
   amat(M)_(i j) = integral_Omega phi_j wedge hodge phi_i
   = inner(phi_j, phi_i)_(L^2 Lambda^k (Omega))